 if you have a disability that makes getting around and bending difficult, garden layout and easy access can make a big difference to using and enjoying your garden.

 Easy access to your garden, layout design tips and landscaping services that may help if you are elderly, disabled or gardening from a wheelchair, are covered or linked from this page.

-I am offering a 10% discount for Mobility landscaping work in 2014, the discount Includes access to and around your garden, constructing paths for wheelchairs, leveling slopes, terracing, fitting handrails and building non slip patios.
+I am offering a 10% discount for Mobility landscaping work in 2014, the discount Includes improving access to and around your garden, constructing paths for wheelchairs, leveling slopes, terracing, fitting handrails and building non slip patios.

 No job that improves mobility is to small, just ask.

 Adapting a garden for a wheelchair.

 Garden design and landscaping for elderly and disabled gardeners.